opengeospatial/ogcapi-environmental-data-retrieval/README.md

 Summarizing these sections.
 EDR Query Patterns will be:
 - **1 - Core**: Point/position or identified location with n parameters at a time instant and/or a timeseries.
 - **2 - Sampling Geometries**: Vertical profile for a time instant and rectangular or polygonal tile/subset.
-- **3 - Trajectories and Corridors**: Samples along a 2D-4D trajectory of within a defined corridor.
+- **3 - Trajectories and Corridors**: Samples along a 2D-4D trajectory or within a defined corridor.
 - **4 - Ensembles**: Support for explicitly related ensembles of EDR resources.

 These patterns would be accessed through endpoints like: